adamsilver/fdpb/registration.md

 1. There is no actual space for a hint, because the hint and the label are one and the same.
 2. The labels are often too small.
 If we made them bigger we would need to leave a bigger space for the label to float into.
 In which case they don't save space.
-3. The animation affect is distracting and disorientating.
+3. The animation affect is distracting and disorientating, particularly at a time when we're asking users to engage.

-Decluttering is a noble goal.
+Decluttering a UI is a noble goal.
 But only when we declutter the superfluous; not the essential.
 Labels are essential, and in some cases as we've just discussed so are hints.

-Empolying a pattern that is problematic and constraining at the same time is not a recipe we'll be using to cook up a great form experience in this book.
-In fact, when it comes to the floating label pattern, I would say it's a solution looking for a problem.
+Employing a pattern that is both problematic and constraining at the same time, is not a recipe we'll be following to design the forms presented in this book.

+In fact, this book is about building forms that work.
+That don't drive users crazy.
+And that have as little friction as possible.
+For these reasons, we'll leave floating labels for the creatives out there.

-## Do we really need ask for it
+## Do we really need it?

-With every single form we design we should first ask ourselves if we even need the form at all.
-If we're going to ask users to register, for example, then we need to tell them why:
+When we ask users to register, they need a reason to do so.
+Nobody wants to use the forms we put in front of them, they just want the outcome.
+If we're building an ecommerce form, the outcome might be one or all of the following:

-1. Users can buy faster next time
+1. can buy faster next time, as they don't have to type the same details over and over.
-2. They can track their order
+2. can track their order, without having to make a phone call.
-3. Or get 10% off their next purchase.
+3. will receive 10 percent off their next order.

-As the first chapter is dedicated to a registration form, we're going to assume we need it.
-Which brings us nicely to whether we need to ask for the fields within it.
+As the first chapter is dedicated to registration, we're going to assume we need it.
+Which brings us nicely to whether we need to ask for the *fields* within it.

 GDS has the following question protocol: